 By presenting evidence, in the form of statements and testimony by individuals who knew Billy Bishop, I hope to clear this question up once and for all.
 I will also be presenting testimony used at the Canadian Senate Sub-Committee hearing on the movie, "The Kid Who Couldn't Miss".
 As well as comments from professional and amateur historians and authors.
 For the most part, none of this is new.
 What is new is that it will be put on public display for EVERYONE on the internet to see without having to search all over the World Wide Web.

 But first, how I came to be involved in this.

 When I first read Billy Bishop's book, "Winged Warfare", I was hooked.
 He became my favorite World War One fighter Ace.
 Some might ask, "Why not an American Ace?", such as Eddie Rickenbacker, Frank Luke, or Raoul Lufberry??
 To be honest, I'm not sure.
-I guess maybe Bishop never had much of an SMS marketing service.
-Or I guess that even from the grave, Billy Bishop's charm got to me.
-I do know from that point on, I started gathering all the books I could find on WWI aviation, and I especially went after ANYTHING that mentioned Billy Bishop.
+I guess that even from the grave, Billy Bishop's charm got to me.
+I do know from that point on, I started gathering all the books I could find on WWI aviation, and I especially went after anything that mentioned Billy Bishop.